Neroware/GodotRx/README.md

 - The `flat_map` operator emits all items of the observable given to it each time its parent emits an item.
 This causes a new computation on the GPU each tick.
 - The `map` operator maps an incoming item to a new value.
-In this case, we read the result the GPU computed for us using the rednering device emited by `obs_shader` and map it to a `Vector2i`.
+In this case, we read the result the GPU computed using the rendering device emitted by `obs_shader` and map it to a `Vector2i`.
 - Since we do not want to have computations running per observer we publish the sequence using `publish` and `auto_connect_observable`.
 As stated earlier, `obs_shader` is a COLD